therealaldo/templates/trello.md

 ### Moving a card

 When moving a card between lanes, make sure it has completed the requirements of the lane you're moving the card to.
 The lanes and their significance varies between the boards.
+Epics and stories can only be moved from their respective lanes to *Done* when all of the subtasks have been completed.

 #### Boards